rustwasm/book/src/game-of-life/implementing.md

 convert it to a valid JavaScript string makes unnecessary copies of the universe's cells.
-As the JavaScript code already knows the width and height of the universe, and can read WebAssembly's linear memory that make up the cells directly, we'll modify the `render` method to return a pointer to the start of the cells array.
+As the JavaScript code already knows the width and height of the universe, and can read WebAssembly's linear memory that make up the cells directly, we'll create a new function in the `Universe` that returns a *pointer* to the start of the cells array.

 Also, instead of rendering Unicode text, we'll switch to using the [Canvas API].
 We will use this design in the rest of the tutorial.